Hi, thanks for stopping by.

 Have you recognized yourself?
 Lucky you in that case, you can basically experiment with all kinds of fabrics and textures.
 You can create curves by adding volume to your bust and hips or you can keep it straight.
 It’s actually easier to say what you should avoid than to specify all the cuts you can wear.

 Remember that lighter colors, shine, textures and patterns, pockets and details increase the volume, and vice versa, darker solid colors and plain textures reduce the volume.
 Use this knowledge to create your silhouette.

-Check other body types to get inspiration of how to visually increase or diminish different parts of your body.
+Check other body types to get inspiration of how to visually enlarge or diminish different parts of your body.

 Be careful with:

-Tight fitted garments worn as is because they will show off a lack of waist.
+Tight fitted garments worn as is because they will show off the lack of the waist.
 If you are ok with that, well, go on.
 If not, add some layers to those garments to create volume.

 A contrast belt worn at the waistline will draw attention to your waist.
 You can decide if that’s a good or a bad thing.

 Skirts with pleats at the waist may add volume to this area, but not all of them do.
 It depends on fabric, on the skirt itself, on the waistband, and on the length of your waist.
 It’s entirely possible to find a good one, but it may take some time.
 There are other types of skirts you can wear in the meantime.

 Avoid the above mentioned things that add volume to your waistline (details, shine, etc. etc.)